Thank God For Faithful Church Members Scott Pauley

 It is common for churches to “trade” members with some regularity.
 This concept is foreign to the New Testament.
 In the first century church believers were just happy to have a local body of believers with which to fellowship.
 In the midst of a pagan society they were grateful to be part of a church, however imperfect and inconvenient it may have been.

 Like everything else in our world it is easy to begin to take for granted what you have.
 For sure there are times for believers to leave a church.
 A geographical relocation, a doctrinal deviation, or a moral or ethical disruption may give legitimate grounds for change.
-However, most “moves” are not based on Biblical principle.
+However, most “moves” are not based on Biblical principles.
 They grow out of spiritual immaturity.

 “The will of God” often gets the blame for the unfaithfulness of His people.
 Christ’s church is to be a picture of stability and soundness in a world that is always changing!
 The pictures used to represent the church in Scripture all carry this idea…